zebrium/ze-stats/README.md

 No special configuration is required

 ### Setup
-By default, Zebrium's kubernetes stats collector will be deployed to all Nodes in your cluster and collect stats from every node.
+By default, Zebrium's Kubernetes metrics collector will be deployed to all Nodes in your cluster and collect metrics from every node.

 ## Testing your installation
-Once the collector has been deployed in your Kubernetes environment, your stats and anomaly detection will be available in the Zebrium UI.
+Once the collector has been deployed in your Kubernetes environment, your metrics and anomaly detection will be available in the Zebrium UI.

 ## Contributors
 * Anil Nanduri (Zebrium)